 Storage Profiles supposed to allow the administrator to manage both writable blocks and replay blocks for a volume.
-It is essentially a tiering of storage in controlled way.
-In theory it supposed to be like a controlled environment.
-However in reality it does add extra workload to Dell Complellent controller.
+It is fundamentally a tiering of storage in a controlled way.
+In theory, it supposed to be in a controlled environment.
+However, in reality, it does add extra workload to Dell Compellent controller.
 Let’s say you have tiered your storage according to your read and write intense IO.
-What happen when READ and WRITE intense volume gets full.
-Storage controller automatically trigger an on demand data progression from upper tier to lower tier to store data.
-Hence a WRITE intense IO is generated in lower tier what you wanted to avoid in first place that’s why you profiled or tiered your storage.
+What happens when to READ and WRITE intense volume gets full?.
+Storage controller automatically triggers an on demand data progression from upper tier to lower tier to store data.
+Hence a WRITE intense IO is generated in lower tier what you wanted to avoid in the first place that’s why you profiled or tiered your storage.
 Mixing data progression with storage tiering defeats whole purpose of storage profiling.

-Replay: Replay is essentially a storage snapshot in Dell terms.
+Compellent Replay: Replay is essentially a storage snapshot in Dell terms.
 Dell Compellent Data Instant Replay software creates point-in-time copies called Replays.
 With Data Instant Replay Dell Compellent storage Replays at any time interval with minimal storage capacity.
-But here is the catch you will most likely to run storage replay during daily backup window.
-Backup generates lots of READ IOPS and Replays generates lots of READ and WRITE IOPS at the same time which is daily backup window.
+But here is the catch you will be most likely to run storage replay during the daily backup window.
+Backup generates lots of READ IOPS and Replays generate lots of READ and WRITE IOPS at the same time which is a daily backup window.
 Hence your backup is going to be dead slow.
-You will run out of backup window and never going to finish backup before the business hours.
-It will be nightmare to fulfill data retention SLA and restore of any file systems and sensitive applications.
+You will run out of the backup window and never be going to finish backup before the business hours.
+It will be a nightmare to fulfil data retention SLA and restore of any file systems and sensitive applications.